Voyeurism and Video Voyeurism

 “I’ll Be Watching You”: The Florida Voyeurism Offense – Visit the Florida Bar Journal to find an article by Richard J. Sanders published in February of 2015, in Volume 89, No. 2.
 The article discusses two Florida statutes that apply to prohibitions against being a voyeur by engaging in video voyeurism, video voyeurism dissemination, and commercial video voyeurism dissemination.
 The article also discusses video and audio surveillance and videotaping laws in the workplace.

 Florida Statutes on Prohibitions against Voyeurism – Visit the website of the National Network to End Domestic Violence, Inc. (NNEDV) which is funded by a grant from the U.S. Department of Justice, Office of Justice Programs, and Office for Victims of Crime.
 Find information on Florida Statutes that apply to voyeurism and video voyeurism prosecuted under Florida Statute Section 810.14.

 Finding an Attorney to Fight Voyeurism Charges in Florida

-If you were charged under Florida law with the offense of voyeurism then contact an experienced criminal defense attorney for sexually motivated crimes at the Sammis Law Firm.
+If you were charged under Florida law with the offense of voyeurism, then contact an experienced criminal defense attorney for sexually motivated crimes at the Sammis Law Firm.
 Any allegation of a sexually motivated offense requires experienced and aggressively representation to fight for the best results.

 We fight to protect our clients charged with voyeurism in Tampa for Hillsborough County, FL, and the surrounding areas of Pinellas County for St. Petersburg and Clearwater, Polk County for Bartow and Lakeland, Pasco County for New Port Richey and Dade City, Hernando County for Brooksville, and Manatee County for Bradenton, FL.

-This article was last updated on Sunday, August 16, 2015.
+This article was last updated on Monday, December 17, 2018.